lookfwd/archkata/README.md

   ADR 5.
 Web and Mobile Analytics
   ADR 6.
 Routing and scheduling Software
   ADR 7.
 Newsletters and Client Communication
+  ADR 8.
+Smart Fridge Access will be Controlled Both on Prem and via CDN ADR 9.
+Google Firebase will be used as Presentation Layer
 ```

 ## I. Overview

 Farmacy Food is a healthy food startup that takes the “let food be thy medicine” quote literally.
 This document describes high-level architecture of Farmacy Food’s cloud-based IT infrastructure.
 It provides essential context followed by a list of key requirements, captured during interviews and research on the startup.
 A high-level architecture that satisfies those requirements is presented.
 The document concludes with a project breakdown in delivery milestones.
 This is a living document and is constantly being updated to reflect changes as the architecture evolves.